SDGforskning/sdg-strings/SDG03_query_action_WoS.md

 )
   AND
-      ("humans" OR "humanity" OR "human" OR "people" OR "person$" OR "adolescent$" OR "children" OR "child" OR "infant$" OR "babies" OR "adult$" OR "women" OR "men" OR "woman" OR "man" OR "girls" OR "boys" OR "rural" OR "urban" OR "city" OR "cities" OR "town$" OR "village$" OR "countr*" OR "nation$" OR "develop* state$" OR "patient$" OR "hospital*"
+      ("humans" OR "humanity" OR "human" OR "people" OR "person$" OR "adolescent$" OR "children" OR "child" OR "infant$" OR "babies" OR "under five$" OR "elderly" OR "adult$" OR "women" OR "men" OR "woman" OR "man" OR "girls" OR "boys" OR "rural" OR "urban" OR "city" OR "cities" OR "town$" OR "village$" OR "countr*" OR "nation$" OR "develop* state$" OR "patient$" OR "hospital*"
         OR "premature death$" OR "premature mortality"